Who We Are

 WUD Alternative Breaks committee is a fully student-run organization.
 Our committee members design several service-learning trips during winter and spring breaks by working with nonprofit groups.
 Students have the opportunity to choose which issues they want to focus on and how they want the conversation around the issue to play out.
 Each trip is led by two student leaders that assist each other in guiding education and reflection while on the trip.

-Alternative Breaks is one of the ten committees of the Wisconsin Union Directorate (WUD).
+Alternative Breaks is one of the eleven committees of the Wisconsin Union Directorate (WUD).
 WUD is one of the largest student-run organizations on campus.
 See the complete list of WUD committees.

-The Alternative Breaks committee meetings every Thursday at 6pm (check TITU for specific location).
+The Alternative Breaks committee meets weekly during the academic year.
 If you are passionate about a social issue(s) and would like to create a service trip or educational event to help address and educate other Badgers on that issue, Alternative Breaks is the way to go!
-You will learn about project management, gain leadership skills and make an impact in someone’s life!
+You will learn about project management, gain leadership skills, and make an impact in someone’s life!
 All are welcome anytime throughout the semester.